turboMaCk/glue/README.md

     Glue.view counter
 ```

+As you can see we're using simple `Glue.init`, `Glue.update` and `Glue.view` in these functions.

 ### Wrap Polymorphic Module

-A "polymorphic module" is what I call TEA modules that have to be integrated into some other app *(I know this is not really the best name, ideas?)*.
+A "polymorphic module" is what I call TEA modules that have to be integrated into some other app.
+Such a module has usually API like `api : Config msg -> Model -> ( Model, Cmd msg )`.
+Usually these types of modules are also performing
+[child to parent communication](#action-bubbling) but let's leave this detail for it's own section.
-This basically means they are using `Cmd.map`, `Html.map`, and `Sub.map` internally.
+Basically these modules are using `Cmd.map`, `Html.map`, and `Sub.map` internally so you don't need to map these types in parent component or `Glue` type definition.
 Let's make `Counter.elm` polymorphic so it's clear what this mean.

+**Note:**
+*This example is quite artificial demostration of what is possible to do with `Glue`.
+In real world it probably doesn't make sense to use similar approach
+for something as simple as counter and text which are interested in same action*

-This will require us to add one extra argument to counter's `view` function and a small change to the type annotations of `init` and `update`:
+To make `Counter` "polymorphic" we need add one extra argument to counter's `view` function
+and a small change to the type annotations of `init` and `update`:

 ```elm
 init : ( Model, Cmd msg )